Skull shape for Halloween

 The original recipe also calls for rolling the ball in Parmesan cheese.
 I skipped this, since I wasn’t making an actual ball and I didn’t think the Parmesan was strictly necessary.
 But, go ahead and try it if you wish.
 As we say in Wisconsin – MORE CHEESE!

 This mixture comes together quickly.
-Simply let the cream cheese soften before you begin, then beat in the dry Italian dressing packet with an electric beater.
-To this, add the shredded cheese, pepperoni, and olives, if desired.
+Simply let the cream cheese soften before you begin, mix all the ingredients together.
+You'll need to chop up the pepperoni and olives first.

 Shape and decorate into a Skull Cheese Ball

 Now to the decorating: For Halloween, I made this into a skull shape.
 Many cheeseballs need to be refrigerated before shaping, and it will depend upon how warm your cream cheese is.
 If it seems very soft, place it in a bowl, cover and refrigerate for 30 to 60 minutes to chill it before trying to shape it.